OxalisCommunity/oxalis/developer-readme.md

-In order to ensure that Oxalis will compile on machines which have not been prepared with JDBC drivers, configuration files etc., the various tests involving databases, internet connections etc. (integration tests), have been marked as part of the test group `integration`
+In order to ensure that Oxalis will compile on machines which have not been prepared with JDBC drivers, configuration files etc., the various tests involving databases, internet connections etc. (integration tests), have been marked as part of the test group `integration`:

     @Test(groups = {"integration"})

-Furthermore, all such integration tests are excluded from the default maven test execution, which is peformed with the surefire plugin:
+Furthermore, all such integration tests are excluded from the default maven test execution, which is performed with the surefire plugin:

     <plugin>